 Syncing CalDAV on Android

 There are a few different options for syncing CalDAV on Android.
-One option is CalDAV-Sync, which is available in free and paid versions and used to be among the most popular options.
+One option is CalDAV-Sync, which is available in paid versions and used to be among the most popular options.
 The other option is DAVx5, formerly known as DAVdroid.
 This option is fully open source.
-DAVx5 also allows you to sync both CalDAV and CardDAV from a single app.
+DAVx5 also allows you to sync both CalDAV and CardDAV from a single app.and

 Choose whichever app you prefer and install it.
 When launching the app, you'll need to fill out your login information.
 This will include your username (usually your email address) and password.
 You may also need the CalDAV address for your server.